"REAL TIME" MONITORING IN THE WORKPLACE

-When it comes to health and safety in the workplace, real-time monitoring and real-time data is vital to managing control measures for exposure to hazardous substances, whether it be dust, gases or other substances.
-Real-time monitoring allows workplaces to see spikes in exposure do something about it.
+When it comes to health and safety in the workplace, real-time monitoring and real-time data is vital to managing control measures for exposure to hazardous particulates.
+Incorporating real-time monitoring technology allows you to see spikes in exposure, particularly at what point and exactly what processes generate more dusts, so you can do something about it.

-“Real-time monitoring is instant, in the moment, meaning you can do something about a problem and implement control measures.” – said Joe Marais, Occupational Hygienist and Product Development Manager at Trolex.
+“Real-time monitoring is instant, in the moment, meaning you can do something about a problem and implement control measures.” – said Joe Marais, Occupational Hygienist and Product Development Manager.
 “It allows you to try a new control measure and have a very quick indication of whether that has been successful or not in reducing the hazard.”

 When it comes to workplace health and safety, effective measures must be taken to protect workers, and real-time monitoring is the most effective way to provide this.
 “Real-time monitoring is a tool you can use in combination with the Hierarchy of Controls.
 Unfortunately, in certain circumstances like with crystalline silica, which is naturally occurring in so many materials, you can’t necessarily just eliminate it, and it can be quite difficult to substitute it.”